WaiterGin/waitergin.github.io/README.md

-# This a Gin's blog host on GitHub.
+# Here is Gin's blog host on GitHub.